tinhngo22/heartclick/README.md

-#HeartClick
+# HeartClick
-A little project I did to learn JavaScript.
+A little project I made to learn JavaScript.